actions/toolkit/packages/oidc-client/README.md

 <h3>Usage</h3>

-You can use this package to interact with the github oidc provider.
+You can use this package to interact with the GitHub OIDC provider and get a JWT ID token which would help to get access token from third party cloud providers.

 <h3>Get the ID token</h3>